Taming-the-BEAST/Structured-birth-death-model/README.md

 </figure>
 <br>

-We will also set the prior for the clock rate to a distribution that is in accordance with what we know about RNA viruses, which is that in general their mean substitution rate is around ≈ 10<sup>-3</sup>.
+We will also set the prior for the clock rate to a distribution that is in accordance with what we know about RNA viruses, which is that in general their mean substitution rate is around {% eqinline \approx %} 10^(-3).
 We shall set the distribution for `clockRate.c:h3n2_2deme` to `Log Normal` with the mean of 0.001, with the `Mean in Real Space` checkbox checked.
 We will leave the `S` parameter (standard deviation) at the default value of 1.25 to allow BEAST2 a lot of freedom in case it is necessary.
 The appropriate prior setup can be seen in [Figure 14](#fig:clock-rate-prior).